The Truth About 3x Pipeline Coverage—and What to Do Instead

 People often refer to this method of calculating pipeline coverage as the 3x approach because they believe a rule of thumb is that the pipeline for the period should be three times bigger than the target.

-In other words, if your monthly quota is $100,000, you need $300,000 of pipeline to hit your target.
+For example, if your monthly quota is $100,000, you need $300,000 of pipeline to hit your target.

 Of course, some businesses reckon the pipeline coverage should be four times bigger than the sales target, so they refer to 4x pipeline coverage ($400,000 in this example).
 It's the same principle, but I refer to 3x throughout this article for consistency.